-- Power Amp simulations should be turned ON when using a "neutral-sounding" power amp that does not color the tone or create a pronounced effect on the feel or dynamics.
-Solid State amps typically fit this bill. - Power Amp simulations turned OFF when using the RETURN of the effects loop of a head or combo amplifier, or a more "guitar oriented" standalone power amp that adds noticeable sag/saturation/tonal color. - In either case, it is completely safe and reasonable to try both setting ways to see which you prefer.
+- Power Amp simulations should be turned ON when using a "neutral-sounding" (Solid State) power amp that does NOT significantly affect the tone or feel. - Power Amp simulations should be turned OFF when using the RETURN on a tube head or combo, or a guitaroriented tube power amp-one that significantly affects to the tone and feel. - In either case, it is completely safe and reasonable to try both setting ways to see which you prefer.

 Whenever you use the Axe-Fx II with traditional guitar speaker cabinets (whether open back or closed, small or large, alone or in pairs) it is best to turn Speaker simulations OFF in the CONFIG page of the GLOBAL menu (p.
-132).
+136).
 Guitar speakers differ from full-range speakers in that they are voiced to focus on traditional electric guitar sounds: mids tend to be prominent, highs rolled off, etc.